V-Nathir/Analysis-of-large-scale-structures-in-cosmological-simulations/README.md

 ## Code Info:
 <br/>

-  .-Vol I and VolI_launch : VolI_launch import the code of Vol I. Convert Big Endian code to numpy files and save them.
+  .-**Vol I and VolI_launch** : VolI_launch import the code of Vol I. Convert Big Endian code to numpy files and save them.
 <br/>

-  .-Vol II: create and save conversions tables from Simulation units to Internacional System.
+  .-**Vol II**: create and save conversions tables from Simulation units to Internacional System.
  <br/>

-  .-Vol III: load files and print it in the terminal.
+  .-**Vol III**: load files and print it in the terminal.
 Check-out of if all files are created.
  <br/>

-  .-Particle Vol IV: calculate the center of mass (CM) applying loops structures and conditionals that can be adapted to each situation.
+  .-**Particle Vol IV**: calculate the center of mass (CM) applying loops structures and conditionals that can be adapted to each situation.
 The CM must be between a lower and upper bound generate for each situation automatically.
 Create a identification list to vinculate the real number of a particle and the modificated number after load it.
 Plot a massive number of particles using scatter.
 With these plots it can be check-out how the techniques to calculate CM are working.
 Count the number of type of a particle: stars and gas, also dark matter.
 Finally, it can find particles around a point and track its individual motion.
  <br/>

-  .-Tensor Vol V: calculate the inertia tensor, angular momentum and morphology of the large structures.
+  .-**Tensor Vol V**: calculate the inertia tensor, angular momentum and morphology of the large structures.
 Calculate the eigenvectors and eigenvalues.
 Check-out the relation gas/star.
 Plots: Aitoffs proyections, scatter, plots, ...